Maxim0101/algorithms-practice/README.md

 # algorithms-practice
 This repository will contain all of the algorithms I have practiced and studied.
-I will also practice using multiple languages, usually Java and Python.
+I will also practice using different languages, usually Java and Python.

 Each file will contain the following:
 - Purpose of the algorithm